Paul Pelosi, husband of U.S. House Speaker Nancy Pelosi, 'violently assaulted' at home

 In January 2021, her home was vandalized with graffiti saying "Cancel rent" and "We want everything" painted on the house and a pig's head left in front of the garage, according to media reports.

-Additional reporting by Doina Chiacu; Editing by Andy Sullivan, Susan Heavey and Jonathan Oatis
+(Additional reporting by Doina Chiacu and Gram Slattery; Editing by Susan Heavey and Jonathan Oatis)

 MORE WORLD NEWS